CHILD WELFARE MANUAL

 Chapter 2 Overview

-Per RSMO 210.566 the Children’s Division shall provide foster parents with regularly scheduled opportunities for pre-service training and regularly scheduled opportunities for pertinent in-service training as determined by the Missouri State Foster Care and Adoption Advisory Board.
+Per RSMO 210.566 Missouri Revisor of Statutes – Revised Statutes of Missouri, RSMo Section 210.566 the Children’s Division shall provide resource providers with regularly scheduled opportunities for pre-service training and pertinent in-service training as determined by the Missouri State Foster Care and Adoption Advisory Board.

 Table of Contents